AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 I’d tell my younger self this because I’d always put a value on it, and the more I think about putting a value on a life changing amount of money the less it makes sense.
 A million quid might change your life, but it won’t mean much if you waste it all on super cars within a week.

 # 23. Create value for others
-I learnt to love building things that created value, often for myself.
+I learned to love building things that created value, but it would often be for myself.
 If I could do it all again I’d still try to build things that make my life easier, but learn that real value is created when others find your creations useful.

 # 24. Uncertainty as a catalyst
 Risk is in the category of uncertainty and they relate closely.
 Uncertainty is a scale, meaning it’s not a binary state, and being uncertain has been shown to increase curiosity, but in-turn decreases happiness.
 However, uncertainty is also an opportunity for growth, it challenges you to question your assumptions and seek alternative answers.